University of Salford: Student body

 At Salford there is a variance in the degrees obtained by white students and by BAME students.
 The reported gap for 2017/2018 for first and 2.1 class degree level is 15% between white and BAME students as published in a university report.
 The university intend to respond by creating an 'inclusive environment'.
 To date this has involved surveying students and signing up to the Race Equality Charter.
-This is crucial, as the university has 10% more BAME students than the national average at both undergraduate and postgraduate level.
+The university has 10% more BAME students than the national average at both undergraduate and postgraduate level.
 As of 9 August 2018, BAME staff representation (13%) does not match the BAME student population representation.
-Whilst there have been a 2% increase in BAME lecturers being hired, there is an 8% decrease in promotion to senior lecturer level and a 3% increase at Professorial level.
-The university report states that '...it is important that we consider the pipeline for BAME academics to address this decrease.'.
-In October 2019, the university hosted a two-week festival on Equality, Diversity and Inclusion, with the theme, 'belonging at Salford'.
-As part of this, a one-day symposium featured keynote speaker, Nicola Rollock, a leading figures with a vision for equality, diversity and inclusion.
-There were presentations on the BAME Attainment Gap, a panel discussion of BAME women in HE, and networking opportunities for academics and students.

 Representation of female staff is 51% compared to 56% undergraduate students.
-The number of staff who are LGBT is 4% and is equivalent to the number of students who report as being LGBT, however it is worth noting that 49% of students didn't report their sexuality.
-There is an underrepresentation of disabled staff (4%) compared to undergraduate students (21%).
+The number of staff who are LGBT is 4% and is equivalent to the number of students who report as being LGBT, however 49% of students did not report their sexuality.
+Disabled staff (4%) are underrepresented compared to undergraduate students (21%).